wolfSSL/wolfTPM/README.md

 ## Running Examples

 These examples demonstrate features of a TPM 2.0 module.
 The examples create RSA and ECC keys in NV for testing using handles defined in `./examples/tpm_io.h`.
 The PKCS #7 and TLS examples require generating CSR's and signing them using a test script.
 See `examples/README.md` for details on using the examples.
+To run the TLS sever and client on same machine you must build with `WOLFTPM_TIS_LOCK` to enable concurrent access protection.

 ### TPM2 Wrapper Tests